backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/KMS.md

 - We can **audit** the key using **CloudTrail**.
 Which service has used the key.

 - There are **4 types of CMKs**:
-	- **AWS owned master key**: Collection of CMKs that an *AWS service owns and manages for use in multiple AWS accounts*.
-Although AWS owned CMKs are *not in your AWS account*, an AWS service can use its AWS owned CMKs to protect the resources in your account.
-Like SSE-S3.
+	- **AWS owned master key**:
+		- Collection of CMKs that an *AWS service owns and manages for use in multiple AWS accounts*.
+		- Although AWS owned CMKs are *not in your AWS account*, an AWS service can use its AWS owned CMKs to protect the resources in your account.
+Like *SSE-S3*.
+		- Generally used if the user wants encryption and doesn't want to managed the keys.
 	- **AWS Managed Service Default CMK**: *free*.
 		- Gets *created during the integration of AWS services*.
 Like the key you use in S3 SSE-KMS.
 		- It rotates every 3 years.